tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 Having time set aside for “work hours”, and making sure that I take breaks is very important.
 It’s easy to get hyper focused on something, and forget to eat, or spend the day in PJ’s by mistake.

-I make sure that I set aside time to make sure that I am human, and that I dress for work.
+I make sure that I set aside time to make myself human, and that I dress for work.
 Does that mean buttoned down?
 No, I would wear a tee-shirt and jeans into the office, so working from home is no different.

 I also try hard to go work from a coffee shop (or at least drive to a coffee shop, get out, stand in line and get something) a few times a week.
 Interaction with other humans is important.